fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood_version_how_to_make.md

 * 16pcs - [non-adjustable KR16 stud type track rollers](https://www.kugellager-express.de/stud-type-track-roller-kr16-16x6x28-mm)
 * 20pcs - [adjustable KRE16 stud type track rollers](https://www.kugellager-express.de/stud-type-track-roller-kre16-pp-16x9x28-mm)

+Note May 2020: The KRE bearings are very expensive.
+Jens Dyvik has developed an alternative solution,a 3D printable bushing in combintion a rualer 16mm OD bearing and M5 screw.
+Files and documentaion [here](https://github.com/fellesverkstedet/fabricatable-machines/wiki/Modules#eccentric-bearing-bushing).
+If you decide to 3D print these bushings your will need 36 regular [5x16x5 bearings](https://www.kugellager-express.de/miniature-deep-groove-ball-bearing-625-2rs-5x16x5-mm) and M5 12-16mm machine screw as well as large and small M5 washers.
+You will also need to modify the cutsheet and update all the 6mm holes to 5mm holes (the holes for non adjustable beaings).
+The 9mm holes can be left as they are.
+3D printing bushings will be about 20% of the cost of KRE track rollers depending on the bearing type you buy.

 **Safety:**
 * 1pcs - [Emergency stop buttom](https://www.sick.com/se/en/safety-switches/safety-command-devices/es21/es21-sb10g1/p/p81746)
 * 2pcs - [Door switch](https://www.sick.com/se/en/safety-switches/electro-mechanical-safety-switches/i16s/i16-sa203/p/p12219)